yosebyte/webd/README.md

 ## 🔍 How It Works

-WEBD creates a WebDAV server using the Go standard library and golang.org/x/net/webdav:
+Webd creates a WebDAV server using the Go standard library and golang.org/x/net/webdav:

 1. Parses the provided URL to extract configuration parameters
 2. Sets up authentication if username/password are provided